syncfusion-content/blazor-docs/blazor/pivot-table/pivot-chart.md

 ## Multi Axis

 User can draw the pivot chart with multiple value fields by setting the property [EnableMultiAxis](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotChartSettings.html#Syncfusion_Blazor_PivotView_PivotChartSettings_EnableMultiAxis) in [PivotChartSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotChartSettings.html) class as **true**.
-In the below code sample, the pivot chart will be drawn with both value fields "Sold" and "Amount" available in the [PivotViewDataSourceSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.DataSourceSettingsModel-1.html).
+In the following code sample, the pivot chart will be drawn with both value fields "Sold" and "Amount" available in the [PivotViewDataSourceSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.DataSourceSettingsModel-1.html).

 > The multi axis support is not applicable for the accumulation chart types like pie, doughnut, pyramid, and funnel.